Fireboltofdeath/docs.fireboltofdeath.dev/docs/flamework/additional-modules/components/configuration.md

 Specifies if the Component should update its `attributes` when `SetAttribute` is called on the Component after it has been created.

 If set to `false`, the Components attributes (`this.attributes.example`) will not be updated to the value set when using `SetAttribute`, after the Component has been created.

+Note: Setting `refreshAttributes` to false will disable the `onAttributeChanged` handlers!
 ```ts
 interface Attributes {
     amount: number